The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Using a Shared or Virtual Office Address

 Google has cracked down on virtual offices and P.O. boxes.
-If you're a service-area business, use your actual home address and hide it from the public while displaying your service areas.
+If you're a service-area business, use your actual home address and hide it from the public while displaying your service areas instead.

 Choosing Overly Broad Categories

-"Contractor" or "Home Services" won't help you rank.
+"Contractor" or "Home Services" isn't going to help you rank.
 Be specific to your actual trade.

 Your GBP Is One Pillar—Don't Forget the Others